I-WANNASLEEP/swin_fire_release/README.md

 ```

 The launcher refuses to append to a non-empty seed directory.
 Paper launchers
-also refuse tracked source changes by default; use a clean committed worktree.
+also refuse staged or unstaged tracked source changes by default; use a clean
+committed worktree.

 ## Manuscript-matched ablations